shiyanhui/libcsp/docs/content/building/_index.md

       --default-stack-size:
         The default stack size for an unknown function.
 Default is 2KB.
       --cpu-cores:
-        The number of cpu cores on which libcsp will run.
-Default is max cpu cores.
+        The number of CPU cores on which libcsp will run.
+Default is max CPU cores.
       --max-threads:
         The max threads libcsp can create.
 Default is 1024.
       --max-procs-hint: